 Food was the gateway to a more mindful approach in my life.
-It led me to seek ways to mitigate a lifelong challenge – asthma that was easily triggered by chemical sensitivities.
-I was nearly dancing in the aisle of a local co-op when I realized I’d found a laundry and cleaning supply department that did not send me reaching for an inhaler.
+It led me to seek ways to mitigate a lifelong challenge: asthma that was easily triggered by chemical sensitivities.
+I was nearly dancing in the aisle the first time I experienced a laundry and cleaning section in a grocery store that did not send me reaching for an inhaler.

-Learning there were alternatives to what I’d always known was a revelation.
-Navigating the gauntlet of commonplace things that off-gas and finding healthier options (that were just as good if not better!), even it if meant taking a little bit longer to locate what’s needed or desired, became a test of patience.
+Learning there were alternatives to the status quo was a revelation.
+Navigating the gauntlet to find safer and healthier options became a test of patience.
 Along the way, my thinking and behaviors shifted, and with them, my values and priorities.

 My work as a photo editor during these formative years also had a great impact on me.
 The themes and images I was exposed to and researching on a regular basis – a diverse range of socio-economic, political, and environmental issues – contributed to my deepened awareness of the cause and effect of our collective local and global actions and choices.
 Working with documentary photographers taught me a lesson: It is vital to be an engaged and informed global citizen.